SDK reference

 • payOrderId (string): The unique identifier of the PayOrder to be refunded

-• metadata (optional): Additional metadata for the refund
+• metadata (optional): Additional metadata including refund details

 payOrderQuote